intmus/inttheory/_23-intro-to-post-tonal/b1-ex-mod12transnormform.md

 abc: true
 ---

 For the rest of our introduction to post-tonal analysis, we will employ *integer notation* for *pitch classes*.
-Allen Forte first formalized this system in his seminal work, *The Structure of Atonal Music*, creating a broad analytical framework to compensate for the inadequacy of tonal analytical methods to address music that does not follow the structure and rules of diatonicism.
+Allen Forte first formalized this system in his seminal work, *The Structure of Atonal Music*, creating a broad analytical framework to compensate for the inadequacy of tonal analytical methods to address music that does not follow the structure and rules of traditional tonal harmony.
 His *set theory* is a specialized form of analysis that looks for intervallic patterns equally across all twelve chromatic pitches, rather than focusing on the relationship between a central pitch (i.e. tonic) and others.

 ## Scratching the surface